pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 7-9, you partially succeed but take some consequence.
 6-, you fail and the GM can make a hard move.

-Here are some moves everyone can do:
+There are some moves everyone can do, check playermoves.md for details.

-- Defy Danger, relevant stat
-- Fight, Reckless
-- Examine stuff thoroughly, Cool
-- Make/fix something, McGuyver
-- Do something through stress, Hot
-- Persuade, Cool (or Genre Savviness where appropriate)
-- Intimidate, Hot
-- Read a person, Cool

-Check playermoves.md for more information on each move.

-TODO: cooler names for these moves

 Don't know what your special moves could be?
 Defy Danger and Do Something Through Stress are kind of catch-all moves, there for when there's not a